ManticSic/darius-weber.page/content/terms.md

 ### Some General Information

-Like many other websites on the internet, this site is hosted on someone else' infrastructure and uses content delivery networks to provide some of the code used.
+Like many other websites on the internet, this site is hosted on someone else's infrastructure and uses content delivery networks to provide some of the code used.
 In my case the following providers are involved:
 - [GitHub][gh-pages-policy] to host this site on GitHub pages.
 - [Strato][strato-privacy] provides the mail servers and this domain

 This site does not collect data itself.
-Only thirs part member collect data to comply with legal obligations and to maintain the security and integrity of this site and its services.
+Only thirt party members collect data to comply with legal obligations and to maintain the security and integrity of this site and its services.

 ### Log Files